aclark4life/python-packages-doc/hosted-configs/index.rst

-.. include:: note-about-build-section.rst

 Hosted configuration files
 ==========================

-In addition to its basic features, ``pythonpackages.com`` provides a set of shared, extendable configuration files for building Python-based and other software with `Buildout`_
+In addition to its basic features, ``pythonpackages.com`` provides a set of shared, extendable configuration files for building Python-based and other software with `Buildout`_.

 .. toctree::
    :maxdepth: 1